 (2) Terms redefined in specific rules in Chapter 3701:1-67 of the Administrative Code, are for use within that specific rule only.

 (B) As used in this chapter:

 (1) "Absorbed dose " means the mean energy imparted by ionizing radiation to matter.
 Absorbed dose is determined as the quotient of dE by dM, where dE is the mean energy imparted by ionizing radiation to matter of mass dM.
 The SI unit of absorbed dose is joule per kilogram and the special name of the unit of absorbed dose is the gray (Gy).
 The previously used special unit of absorbed dose (rad) is being replaced by the gray.

 (2) "Absorbed dose rate" means absorbed dose per unit time, for machines with timers, or dose monitor unit per unit time for linear accelerators.

 (3) "Air kerma" means the sum of the initial kinetic energy of all charged ionizing particles liberated by uncharged ionizing radiation in a given mass of air.
 The unit for air kerma is joules per kilogram which is given the special name of gray (Gy).
 To determine air kerma in Gy from exposure in units of roentgens (R) multiply exposure by the conversion factor 0.00876 Gy/R.

-(10) "Computed tomography (CT)" means an imaging procedure that uses multiple x-ray transmission measurements and a computer program to generate tomographic images of a patient or material.
+(9) "Computed tomography" or " (CT)" means an imaging procedure that uses multiple x-ray transmission measurements and a computer program to generate tomographic images of a patient or material.

 (a) "Primary dose monitoring system" means a system which will monitor the useful beam during irradiation and which will terminate irradiation when a pre-selected number of dose monitor units have been delivered.